Sister Alfreda Elsenshon Museum Award for Outstanding Service

 The Sister Alfreda Elsensohn Museum Award for Outstanding Service was initiated in 2008.
 It is a joint award given annually by the

-Idaho Heritage Trust, Idaho Humanities Council, and Idaho State Historical Society to recognize outstanding service by an Idaho museum.
+Idaho Heritage Trust, Idaho Humanities Council, and Idaho State Historical Society to recognize outstanding service by an Idaho museum, historical society, or interpretive organization/association.

 The Award is named for Sister Alfreda Elsensohn, who founded the Historical Museum at St. Gertrude in Cottonwood.
 Sister Alfreda, one